timKraeuter/BPM-2024-Extended/README.md

 The demo application showcasing the quick fixes is in [artifacts/tool-with-ui/](./artifacts/tool-with-ui/README.md).

 ## Implementation
+The tool is available [online](https://bpm-2024.whitefield-c9fed487.northeurope.azurecontainerapps.io/).

-Tool binaries are located in
+In addition, the tool binaries are located in
 1. [artifacts/](./artifacts/README.md) (for the CLI application)
-2. [artifacts/tool-with-ui/](./artifacts/tool-with-ui/README.md) (for the tool including the browser-based UI shown in the paper)
+2. [artifacts/tool-with-ui/](./artifacts/tool-with-ui/README.md) (tool including the UI as shown in the paper and provided above)

 #### Screenshot during modeling:
 ![Screenshot 1 of the tool](./artifacts/images/Screenshot1.png)